-Product Definition Reporting scope Primary reference frameworks Previous reporting classification New reporting classification from 2020 Debt Capital Markets - Short term debt Short term debt issuances having the same characteristics as a bond, however, with a maturity date less than 18 months from the date of issuance and labelled as green, social or sustainable (GSS) as defined by the Green and/or Social Bond Principles (GBP, SBP) of the International Capital Markets Association (ICMA) or the Climate Bonds Initiative.
+Product Definition Reporting scope Primary reference frameworks Financing type Debt Capital Markets - Short term debt Short term debt issuances having the same characteristics as a bond, however, with a maturity date less than 18 months from the date of issuance and labelled as green, social or sustainable (GSS) as defined by the Green and/or Social Bond Principles (GBP, SBP) of the International Capital Markets Association (ICMA) or the Climate Bonds Initiative.
 The use of proceeds must align to one of the eligible project categories of the ICMA Green and Social Bond Principles, or the Climate Bonds Initiative.
 Apportioned value of HSBC's participation in underwriting the issuance as a bookrunner in the transaction as reported by Dealogic.
 For private placements, apportioned value as per transaction documentation.
-ICMA Green, Social and Sustainable Bond Principles Climate Bonds Initiative Facilitation Sustainable financing Green Loans Loans aligned to the Green Loan Principles (GLP) of the Loan Market Association (LMA), including any type of loan instrument made available exclusively to finance or re-finance, in whole or in part, new and/or existing eligible green projects (see notes).
+ICMA Green and Social Bond Principles ICMA Sustainability Bond Guidelines Climate Bonds Initiative On-balance sheet Green Loans Loans aligned to the Green Loan Principles (GLP) of the Loan Market Association (LMA), including any type of loan instrument made available exclusively to finance or re-finance, in whole or in part, new and/or existing eligible green projects (see notes).
 Committed amount (limit at execution) of new facilities provided.
 The facility terms and conditions must reflect GLP requirements with monitoring and control of the facility incorporated into HSBC's normal credit process and annual review.
-The limit is sourced from HSBC's internal risk systems.
-LMA Green Loan Principles Financing Sustainable financing Other green qualified lending Loans for which the use of proceeds meet the criteria for eligible projects of the Green Loan Principles (GLP) of the Loan Market Association (LMA), however the facility is not otherwise labelled as a Green Loan.
-Facilities may include any type of loan instrument made available exclusively to finance or re-finance in whole or in part, new and/or existing eligible green projects (see notes).
+The limit is sourced from HSBC's internal risk systems. • LMA Green Loan Principles On-balance sheet Other green qualified lending Lending for which the use of proceeds meet the criteria for eligible projects of the Green Loan Principles (GLP) of the Loan Market Association (LMA), however the facility is not otherwise labelled as a Green Loan.
+Facilities may include any type of loan, mortgage, trade or supply chain instrument made available exclusively to finance or re- finance in whole or in part, new and/or existing eligible green projects (see notes).
 Committed amount (limit at execution) of new facilities provided.
 Local business teams identify qualifying lending and evidence of the use of proceeds.
-These facilities are reviewed on a case by case basis by HSBC's regional and global sustainability experts to ensure they comply with the use of proceeds requirements of the GLP.
-The limit is sourced from HSBC's internal risk systems.
-LMA Green Loan Principles Financing Sustainable financing
+These facilities are reviewed on a case by case basis by HSBC's regional and global sustainability governance forums to ensure they comply with the use of proceeds requirements of the GLP.
+The limit is sourced from HSBC's internal risk systems. • LMA Green Loan Principles On-balance sheet